Hack The Box

 sudo facter --custom-dir=/tmp pwn

-- An internal S3 bucket was accessible and stored sensitive
+Insecure S3 exposure — an internal S3 bucket was accessible and stored

-factercould be run as root and executes arbitrary Ruby.
+Misconfigured sudo (facter) — facter could be run as root and executes

 Tools Used